khanmjk/altsoftwareplanning/README.md

 ### AI Assistant

+The AI Assistant is a powerful, integrated feature.

-* **AI System Generation:** From the home screen, use the "Create with AI" button to generate a complete, realistic system and 3-year plan from a single text prompt.
+* **AI System Generation:** From the home screen, use the "Create with AI" button to generate a complete system from a text prompt.
-* **Settings Management:** A globally accessible "AI Assistant" button in the top bar allows you to enable/disable AI mode and securely save your API key in local storage.
-The modal provides explicit instructions and disclaimers for using a free API key.
+* **Settings:** Use the global "AI Assistant" button to enable the assistant and add your API key.
-* **Loading Animation:** A spinner provides visual feedback while the AI is processing your request.
-* **Generation Statistics:** After a system is created, a panel displays metrics about the LLM interaction, including token and character counts for the input and output.
-* **Context-Aware Chat:** Once a system is loaded, an "AI Chat" button appears.
-This opens a chat panel that allows you to ask questions about the *currently loaded system*.
-The AI's context is updated as you navigate, allowing you to ask specific questions about what you're seeing.
+* **Context-Aware Chat & Analysis:** Once a system is loaded, use the "AI Chat" button to open the chat panel.
+You can ask complex, analytical questions about the data in your current view (e.g., "Which teams are overloaded?").
-* **Image Suggestions:** Certain suggested questions (e.g., “Generate a block diagram…”) will attempt to create diagrams via Imagen.
-Make sure the requirements above are satisfied; otherwise the chat will explain why image generation failed.

-#### Example Chat Questions

-Here are some examples of the types of expert-level questions you can ask the assistant, based on the view you are on:

-* **On "System Overview" (Visualizations):**
-    * "What is this system about?"
-    * "Which team owns the 'Content Delivery Service'?"
-    * "What services does the 'Recommendation Engine' depend on?"
-    * "Show me all upstream and downstream dependencies for the 'Payment Service'."

-* **On "Inspect Org Design" (Org Chart & Engineer List):**
-    * "Who is 'Emily Clark' and what are her skills?"
+* **Action Agent:** The AI can now perform actions.
+Type `/` in the chat to see a list of commands you can ask the AI to run, such as `/addInitiative` or `/moveEngineerToTeam`.

-    * "Give me a list of all AI Software Engineers and their agent types."
+For a full list of AI features, see **Section 4: Key Features**.
-    * "How many L5+ (Level 5 or higher) engineers are in the 'Core Platform' org?"
-    * "Who does 'Alice Johnson' report to?"

-* **On "Year Plan":**
-    * "Which teams are overloaded based on the current ATL/BTL line?"
-    * "What's the total Net SDE-Year capacity for the 'Avengers' team?"
-    * "Summarize all initiatives assigned to the 'Avengers' and their total SDE load."

-* **On "Capacity Tuning":**
-    * "Walk me through the capacity calculation for the 'Spartans' team."
-    * "What is the org-wide 'Net Project Capacity' in the 'EffectiveBIS' scenario?"
-    * "Which team has the highest 'aiProductivityGainPercent' configured and what is it?"

-* **On "Dashboard" (viewing a widget):**
-    * (Viewing 'Strategic Goals') "Which goals are 'At Risk' and why?"
-    * (Viewing 'Investment Distribution') "What's our biggest investment theme this year and how many SDE-Years are assigned to it?"
-    * (Viewing 'Team Demand') "Which team has the highest 'Backlog' demand in Q3?"

 ### Loading a Saved System